hello-robot/stretch_web_teleop/documentation/development.md

 ### `function_providers/`

-The `function_providers/` folder contains all of the interface's "function providers", which are classes that literally provide functionality as anonmous functions, so that a UI component can map user actions to function calls.
+The `function_providers/` folder contains all of the interface's "function providers", which are classes that literally provide functionality as anonymous functions, so that a UI component can map user actions to function calls.
 We'll create `HomeTheRobotFunctionProvider.tsx` with the following code:

 ```js
 import { FunctionProvider } from "./FunctionProvider";